 Occasionally someone tells us the product was denser or harder than they thought it would be.
 They were expecting something fluffier or softer like a cream or lotion.

-The products melt at body temperature, so rubbing it in your palm will warm it up and make it easier to apply.
+Rubbing it in your palm will warm it up and make it easier to apply.

 #1 Tip - Warm product before application for faster absorption